Factory notebookFactory notebook7 min read

 Final Take

 Ingredients explain why two snacks can both be called latiao-style but feel completely different.
+The structural base sets the chew, the chili oil composition sets the heat profile, and the seasoning ratio sets the salt-sugar-umami balance.
 Use the ingredient list before judging heat or price.

 Finished latiao strips showing how the main ingredients come together